gpelicant/pythonCours/curriculum/01-Python-Foundations/02-Control-Flow-and-Data-Structures/05-Fizz-Buzz/README.md

 ## Guidelines
 That's pretty simple, you need to implement a program that will play `Fizz Buzz` from 1 to 100.
-Print out the numbers from 1 to 100, if the number is divisible by 3, print "Fizz" instead, but if the number if divisible by 5, print "Buzz" instead, and if divisible by both, print "Fizz Buzz".
+Print out the numbers from 1 to 100, if the number is divisible by 3, print "Fizz" instead, but if the number is divisible by 5, print "Buzz" instead, and if divisible by both, print "Fizz Buzz".